My Website is Down! Ten Steps to Take During a Downtime Event

 Smaller outages do very often signal larger issues.
 If your shopping cart is failing off and on, or you’re seeing other smaller outages, know that they do affect your end users and your bottom line.
 You won’t know whether a provider or a service is reliable if you’re not actively and continuously monitoring it for uptime (and downtime).

-If your downtime affected a system you were not previously monitoring, you have just discovered a sacred treasure.
+If your site downtime affected a system you were not previously monitoring, you have just discovered a sacred treasure.
 Perhaps it was hidden by the sands of time, or by a lack of documentation.
 Whatever the root cause, very often a good solution to an outage is to monitor more of your system so you better understand how interlinked services affect one another and can even better predict future downtime.

 Wrapping it Up